 Sustainability

-The 1990 forestry law is progressive in its environmental and social protections (e.g., quantitative limits on logging to promote natural regeneration and involving indigenous populations in management).
-But enforcement is extremely weak, companies often self-regulate and corruption is common.
-In 2021, over 60% of the value of the country’s exported goods came from timber.
+The 1990 forestry law is progressive in its environmental and social protections – for example, setting quantitative limits on logging with the aim of promoting natural regeneration, and involving indigenous populations in forest-management efforts.
+But enforcement remains extremely weak.
+Companies often self-regulate, and reports about corruption persist.
+In 2023, more than 85% of the value of the country’s exported goods came from extractive industries and timber logging, activities that are notoriously prone to circumventing environmental restrictions.

 Environmental policy

-Despite significant support for education from donor partners over the last 20 years (World Bank, IMF, European Commission, African Development Bank and China), a low level of education remains endemic in the CAR, significantly restricting economic growth and stability.
-The country’s education system is not competitive and its quality eroded during the 2013 crisis and has not fully recovered thereafter.
-The CAR only spent 2.2% of its GDP on education in 2021 (2020: 1.8%).
-No other quantitative data on research and development in the CAR exists, but qualitative data suggest that only Bangui University holds a minimal capacity for social and scientific research, where quality varies significantly depending on the level of funding and availability of the few national experts now heavily solicited by the humanitarian community and the United Nations.
+Despite significant support for education from donor partners over the last 20 years (World Bank, IMF, European Commission, African Development Bank and China), average education levels remain low.
+The country’s education system is not competitive, and its quality eroded during the 2013 crisis and has not fully recovered since.
+In 2022, the CAR spent only 2.17% of its GDP on education (2020: 1.8%).
+No other quantitative data on research and development in the CAR is published, but qualitative evidence suggests that only Bangui University has minimal capacity for social and scientific research.
+Even there, quality varies significantly depending on the level of funding and the availability of the few national experts now heavily solicited by the humanitarian community and the United Nations.

 Education / R&D policy